How to Activate Your Sourdough Starter

 - Colorado Brown – Plain wholemeal flour.

-- Gluten Free – Tapioca Flour, Oat Flour, Almond Flour, Coconut Flour or Rice Flour.
+- Gluten Free – Rice Flour (We recommend brown rice flour), Tapioca Flour, Oat Flour, Almond Flour or Coconut Flour.

 About your Starter Culture.